theopinard/geometryModelling/README.md

 # Geometry Modelling

-This repository contains the work realised in Geometric Modeling class at University of São Paulo.
+This repository contains the work realised in Geometric Modeling class at the University of São Paulo during my double degree.
-We had [homework](/homeworks) and a [final project](/finalProject).
+We had some [homeworks](/homeworks) and a [final project](/finalProject).

-You can find the final report [here](http://htmlpreview.github.com/?https://github.com/theopinard/geometryModelling/blob/master/finalProject/presentation/Hermit_Radial_Basis_Function_Theodore_Meynard.htm)
+The objective of the project was to reproduce key results from the paper from [Macêdo, Gois and Velho](/finalProject/references/macedo-HRBFImplicits-CGF.pdf).

-A portuguese presentation can also be found [here](/finalProject/presentation/ModelagemGeometrica.pdf).
+The final report is a htm file that can be previewed [here](http://htmlpreview.github.com/?https://github.com/theopinard/geometryModelling/blob/master/finalProject/presentation/Hermit_Radial_Basis_Function_Theodore_Meynard.htm) and a presentation in portuguese can also be found [here](/finalProject/presentation/ModelagemGeometrica.pdf).